 - Get the real scoop on your strengths.
 Getting clear on what you’re best at is a foundation for your job search.
 Those who know you well, likely the people you’ll be seeing over the holidays, usually have the clearest read on what those things are.
 One of the best indicators of your true talents is that they show up when you’re very young.
 So ask your family and friends what they think you’re best at, and what you loved to do growing up.
 Listen to the examples they share and the words they use to describe you, and use these new insights to inform your search and the types of roles you’re targeting.
 Looking for more?
 Try taking an online assessment like StrengthsFinder to get additional data about your core strengths.

 - Read and reflect.
 Holiday travel often means hours on trains, planes, buses or even lounging on the couch.
 What better time to catch up on some career related reading?
-Pack that business book you’ve been meaning to read for months or those articles you’ve been bookmarking to read “sometime” and get caught up on what’s happening in your current or future industry.
+Pack that business book you’ve been meaning to read for months (or check out these suggestions if you need ideas) or gather those articles you’ve been bookmarking to read “sometime” and get caught up on what’s happening in your current or future industry.
 In addition, pay attention to how you choose to spend your time during this break from routine: are you the head organizer in the kitchen, directing everyone else on what to do?
 Do you gravitate toward spending time with the kids?
 Do you take on craft projects, or have crazy outdoor adventures?
 Take note of what you choose to do and when you feel the most “you”, and reflect on why that is and how it might translate to a new job or work environment.

 - Build your portfolio.
 One of the most important aspects of a job search is being able to summarize your previous accomplishments.
 In the hecticness of the day to day, we often miss opportunities to document our achievements, so taking a few minutes during a break to do this can be incredibly helpful.
 Even if you never show it to anyone else, consider building yourself an online or paper “portfolio” of project examples, kudos emails and feedback, performance reviews, and other tangible examples of the great work you’ve done.
 Not only will this serve as the basis for updating your resume and preparing for interviews, it will build your confidence as you remind yourself of all the successes you’ve had in previous roles.